 Bonus Step: Give to a Cause You Care About: Tithe Your Income

 We really do have more than others in the world.
 Give and show you trust circumstances to have enough.
-We’re happiest about money when we share 10% of what we have and somehow that generous act makes our money grow!
+As well as We’re happiest about money when we share 10% of what we have and somehow that generous act makes our money grow!